EU to back Egypt with large loans aimed at curbing migration

 Greece has expressed concern over increasing arrivals in its waters of Egyptian migrants crossing the Mediterranean to Crete from Tobruk in Libya.

-UN authorities have recorded more than 1,000 people arriving in Crete and the nearby island of Gavdos, most of them from Egypt.
+The UN Refugee Agency (UNHCR) has already recorded more than 1,000 people arriving on the islands of Gavdos or Crete from Tobruk this year.
+Most of them are said to come from Egypt.

-EU diplomats emphasize that curbing migration is just one of several aspects in the partnership.
-Diplomatic sources refer to the need to limit Russian and Chinese influence in Egypt.
+Meanwhile, EU diplomats stress that curbing migration is just one of several aspects in the partnership.
+Diplomatic sources referred to the need to limit Russian and Chinese influence in Egypt.